ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 9.1.1.
 Types of Billing Models

-- **Subscription Billing Model** – You commit in advance to purchase a specific quantity of Services for use during the Agreement Term and to pay upfront or on a periodic basis in advance of use.
+- **Subscription Billing Model** – You commit in advance to purchase a specific quantity of Services and to pay upfront for each Billing Period as stated on the Order Form.
 Committed quantities not used during the month will expire at the end of it.

 - **Usage Billing Models** (Pay-As-You-Go) – You pay based on actual usage in the preceding month with no upfront commitment.
-Payment is on a periodic basis specified in the Order Form.
+Payment is on a periodic basis, according to the Billing Period specified in the Order Form.

-- **Combined billing model** (Pay-As-You-Grow) – This model combines the above two and it’s applies exceptionally to certain usage limits.
-Customer commits to specific quantity, which is paid upfront every month (Subscription Model).
+- **Combined billing model** (Pay-As-You-Grow) – This model combines the above two and it’s applied exceptionally to certain usage limits.
+Customer commits to specific quantity, which is paid upfront for every Billing Period (Subscription Model).
 In case the Customer's needs exceed this quantity, they are charged based on certain unit of cost (Usage Model).
-In the begging of each month Customer is billed for all over-usage from the past month and the applicable fee for the next.
+In the beginning of each Billing Period Customer is billed for all excess usage from the last Billing Period, plus the applicable subscription fee for the next.

 #### 9.1.2.
 Pre-set restrictions

-With respect to ERP.net Cloud Services, when Customer has chosen the Subscription Billing Model for a specific Usage limit, all additional or other usage (for example, usage beyond Customer’s commitment quantity) may be transformed to a Combined Billing Model for that particular period of over usage or for the remaining of the Agreement Term.
+With respect to ERP.net Cloud Services, when Customer has chosen the Subscription Billing Model for a specific Usage limit, all additional or other usage (for example, usage beyond Customer’s commitment quantity) may be transformed to a Combined Billing Model for that particular Billing Period.
 ERP.net will try to notify Customer and the Administrator before such transformation occurs.

 #### 9.1.3.
 Default Billing Model

-Unless otherwise provided in the applicable Order Form or Documentation, the Subscription Billing Model should apply to the Purchased Services and their Usage limits for the Agreement Term stated in the applicable Order Form or in the applicable online purchasing portal.
+Unless otherwise provided in the applicable Order Form or Documentation, the Subscription Billing Model should apply to the Purchased Services and their Usage limits for the duration of the Agreement.

 Customer can make a request for different combinations of Usage limits and Billing Models, but ERP.net reserves the right to prepare a personal offer that may better meet the needs of the Customer.

 ### 9.2.
 Agreement Term

-Regardless of the date on which the Order Form is submitted, the Agreement Term starts only on the 1st  of the month.
-All days during which the Service was used in the first month are credited to the invoice for the next full month of using the Services.
+This Agreement commences on the date on which an Order Form is submitted by the Customer and shall continue in effect for an indefinite period of time until it is terminated in accordance with the provisions thereof.
 This Agreement is valid for the Order Forms which this Agreement accompanies.
-The Agreement Term for all Purchased Services shall be as specified in the applicable Order Form.

 ### 9.3.
 Pricing and Payment

 Customer will provide ERP.net with valid and updated bank card information, or with a valid purchase order or alternative document reasonably acceptable to ERP.net.
-If Customer provides bank card (credit card, debit card, virtual card etc.) information to ERP.net, Customer authorizes ERP.net to charge such bank card for all Purchased Services listed in the Order Form for the initial Agreement Term and any renewal Agreement Term(s).
+If Customer provides bank card (credit card, debit card, virtual card etc.) information to ERP.net, Customer authorizes ERP.net to charge such bank card for all Purchased Services listed in the Order Form for the duration of this Agreement.

-Such charges shall be made either monthly or in accordance with any different billing frequency stated in Order Form.
-In case of monthly billing and based on the Billing Models chosen, such charges will be made:
+Such charges shall be made either monthly or in accordance with any different Billing Period stated in Order Form.
+Depending on the Billing Models chosen, such charges will be made:

-- In case of **Subscription Billing Model** – on the 1st for the advance use for next month;
+- In case of **Subscription Billing Model** – on the 1st of the month for the advance use for next Billing Period;
-- In case of **Usage Billing Models** – on the 1st for the use generated for the previous month;
+- In case of **Usage Billing Models** – on the 1st of the month for the use generated in the previous Billing Period;
-- In case of **Combined billing model** – on the 1st for the advanced and used quantities;
+- In case of **Combined billing model** – on the 1st of the month for the advance and used quantities;

+Regardless of the start date of the Agreement, the Customer’s card shall be charged or the Customer shall be invoiced on the 1st day of the month.
+All Services used prior to that day shall be included in the first charge or invoice, together with the Fees for the next month.
 If the Order Form specifies that payment will be by a method other than a bank card, ERP.net will invoice Customer in advance and otherwise in accordance with the relevant Order Form.
 Unless otherwise stated in the Order Form, invoiced fees are due net 15 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to ERP.net and notifying ERP.net of any changes to such information.

 Customer agrees that its purchases are not contingent on the delivery of any future functionality or features, or dependent on any oral or written public comments made by ERP.net regarding future functionality or features.